 Voting rights notifications can be faxed to the following number: +49 40 7883-3990.

-2 Values have been “operationally” adjusted for measurement effects deriving from the use of the average cost method in accordance with IAS 2.
-In consequence, metal price fluctuations resulting from the use of the average cost method are also eliminated, as are the non-permanent write-downs or write-ups of copper inventories as at the reporting date.
-Fixed assets are adjusted by non-cash-effective impacts deriving from purchase price allocations.
+2 Values have been “operationally” adjusted for measurement effects deriving from the application of IAS 2.
+In consequence, metal price fluctuations resulting from the use of the average cost method, as well as non-permanent write-downs or write-ups of metal inventory values as at the reporting date, are adjusted.
+Adjustments are also made for reporting date-related effects deriving from market valuations of metal derivatives that haven’t been realized, which concern the main metal inventories at our smelter sites.
+Fixed assets have been adjusted for non-cash-effective impacts deriving from purchase price allocations from FY 2010/11 onwards.

 3 In FY 2016/17, the payout ratio definition was changed compared to the previous year.
 The new basis is the operating net result and no longer Aurubis AG’s unappropriated earnings.